ghavamzadeh/ghavamzadeh/README.md

 ### Hi there 👋

+I’m John, a Gothenburg-based, front-end developer & designer from Sweden.
+Self taught and been developing on the web for over 10 years now.
+I like to resolve design problems, create smart user interface and imagine useful interaction.
 <!--
 **ghavamzadeh/ghavamzadeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.